grammyjs/website/site/docs/plugins/conversations.md

 conversation.log("Hello, world");
 ```

-Note that you can do all of the above via `conversation.external()`, but this can be tedious to type, so it's just easier to use the convenience functions.
+Note that you can do all of the above via `conversation.external()`, but this can be tedious to type, so it's just easier to use the convenience functions ([API reference](https://doc.deno.land/https://deno.land/x/grammy_conversations/mod.ts/~/ConversationHandle#Methods)).

 ## Variables, Branching, and Loops